RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-05-03-Dealing-With-The-Click-Next-Admin.md

 ### Further Discussion

 I would love to hear other ideas on how to get to a place where we don't have click-next-admins getting in the way of delivering scalable, consistent services.
-I'm just making this post up as I go, because I would much rather write than reseed my yard.

 If any industry experts or other folks with experience or ideas around this have any feedback or suggestions, please sound off in the comments!

+If you have any fun, short anecdotes illustrating the challenges we face from click-next-admins, consider tweeting them with the #ClickNextAdmins tag.

+Cheers!